 The Digital Beyond is a blog about your digital existence and what happens to it after your death.
 We’re the go-to source for archival, cultural, legal and technical insights to help you predict and plan for the future of your online content.

-The Digital Beyond is co-written by Evan Carroll and John Romano, thought-provokers in the budding digital afterlife industry.
+The Digital Beyond was started by Evan Carroll and John Romano, thought-provokers in the field of digital legacy.
 Their research, first presented in a crowded room at SXSW 2009, was immediately mentioned on NPR’s All Tech Considered.
-After realizing the growing importance of the digital afterlife, they created The Digital Beyond as a think tank for the digital afterlife.
+After realizing the growing importance of the digital afterlife, they created The Digital Beyond as a way to help everyday people understand more about their digital afterlives.

-John and Evan then created The Digital Beyond—thedigitalbeyond.com—as a think tank for digital death and legacy issues.
-The site has grown into the go-to source for digital afterlife information.
+The Digital Beyond—thedigitalbeyond.com—has grown into the go-to source for digital afterlife information.
 The New York Times, NPR’s Fresh Air, Obit magazine, NPR’s Here and Now, Fox News, CNN and The Atlantic have featured John and Evan and their work with The Digital Beyond and Your Digital Afterlife.
 They returned to SXSW in 2010 to host another session called “Become Immortal: Understanding the Digital Afterlife” and again in 2011 to lead the panel, “You’re Dead, Your Data Isn’t: What Happens Now?”

 The Digital Beyond has grown into the go-to source for digital afterlife information.
 Using the site, Twitter, Facebook, and YouTube, Evan and John have generated a growing audience for the site.
-Holding down top rankings on Google for “digital afterlife” and an average 2,000 page views per month, The Digital Beyond features the most comprehensive list of digital afterlife services on the Internet.
+Holding down top rankings on Google for “digital afterlife” and an average 10,000 pageviews per month, The Digital Beyond features the most comprehensive list of digital afterlife services on the Internet.